Louis Vierne: Death

-On 2 June 1937, Vierne gave his 1,750th organ recital at Notre-Dame.
+Vierne died on 2 June 1937 when giving his 1,750th organ recital at Notre-Dame.
 He completed the main concert, which members of the audience said showed him at his full powers ("as well as he has ever played"), playing his "Stèle pour un enfant défunt" from his Triptyque, Op.
 58. The closing section was to be two improvisations on submitted themes.
 He read the first theme in Braille, then selected the stops he would use for the improvisation.
 He suddenly pitched forward, and fell off the bench as his foot hit the low "E" pedal of the organ.
 He lost consciousness as the single note echoed throughout the church.
 He had thus fulfilled his oft-stated lifelong dream — to die at the console of the great organ of Notre-Dame.
 Maurice Duruflé, another major French organist and composer, was at his side at the time of his death.